milo-ucla/GoogleHangouts_analytics/README.md

 # Google Hangouts Analytics

-Run this code in the same folder as a groupchat csv.
+Run this code in the same folder as your groupchat formatted as a csv (see JSON -> CSV converter).
 Make sure you have a way to run python code.

 Don't have one?